ShivaanjayNarula/Algorithm/README.md

 # Algorithm Design & Implementation

 This repository contains the code different algorithms important for various works.
-The objective is to provide a collection of algorithms implemented in C++, along with their explanations, complexities, and use cases.
+The objective is to provide a collection of algorithms implemented in C++, Java, Python along with their explanations, complexities, and use cases.
 Each algorithm is designed to solve specific computational problems and is implemented with a focus on performance and clarity.

 ## Contents